romainlebreton/R4.A.10-ComplementWeb/tutorials/tutorial2.md

 $donneesRoute = $associateurUrl->match($requete->getPathInfo());

 /**
- * @throws \LogicException If a controller was found based on the request but it is not callable */
+ * @throws LogicException If a controller was found based on the request but it is not callable
+ * @throws BadRequestException when the request has attribute "_check_controller_is_allowed" set to true and the controller is not allowed
+ */
 $controleur = $resolveurDeControleur->getController($requete);